tealina/docs-en/docs/guide.md

 ``` -->
 :::

-Then follow the prompts, once project created, check the server/README.md.
+Then follow the prompts!

-The Web template is create by calling [`create-vite`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)
+The Web template is create by calling [`create-vite`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), and create-tealina injected some extra code